Home

 Kim Van Deventer

-Shin splints are a stress reaction in the shinbone where the muscle and connective tissue attach to the inner part of the shinbone.
+This stress reaction develops where the muscles and connective tissue attach to the inner (medial) part of the shinbone.

-Did you know that bone “grows” in response to the muscles around it?
-So, when you exercise, not only do your muscles get bigger and stronger, your bones do too.
+Did you know fascia and bone "grow" in response to exercise?
+So, when you exercise, not only do your muscles get stronger, your bones and fascia do too.

-This is due to a process called bone remodeling.
-What’s that?
-Well, in normal, everyday life, bones shed old or damaged bone cells and replace them with new ones.
-When you exercise this process kicks in.
+This is due to a process called tissue remodeling.
+What's that?
+It's when tissues (e.g., bone and fascia) shed old or damaged cells and replace them with new ones.

-When you exercise, your bones, muscles, and tendons experience micro-injuries.
-These tiny injuries are natural and signal the rebuilding of your cells.
-This is how you grow stronger.
+When you exercise, your bones, fascia, muscles, and tendons experience micro-injuries.
+These tiny injuries are natural and signal the brain to repair and strengthen those structures.

 How your muscles, tendons and bones grow stronger through exercise.